 A community solar farm gives a group of people, businesses, or a town (or a mix of all three) greater access to the benefits of solar energy.
-Instead of installing solar panels individually, the group works with a developer to build a medium- to large-sized solar installation that can distribute the clean energy locally to separately metered buildings.
+Instead of installing solar panels individually, the developer builds a medium- to large-sized solar installation that can distribute the clean energy locally to separately metered buildings.
 Monthly electricity costs for participants are the same or lower than before they subscribed to the solar farm because they typically pay for the solar through a Power Purchase Agreement with no upfront cost.
 If you rent or move within the state, you can take your solar subscription with you-or even transfer it back to the community solar farm for someone else.

-The use of community solar farms in the United State has more than quadrupled since 2016 because they expand access to solar for people of all incomes by lowering electricity costs and allowing people to overcome upfront installation costs.
+The use of community solar farms in the United States has more than quadrupled since 20161 because they expand access to solar for people of all incomes by lowering electricity costs and allowing people to overcome upfront installation costs.